d-stephenson/d-stephenson.github.io/_posts/2020-03-02-journal-one-dat601.md

 A conceptual ERD is used to present a high level view of a business system or organisation.
 It is used to define the business objects involved, which are listed as entities, and show the relationships between the entities.

 <i>N.B.
 Research carried out into Conceptual Diagrams show there is disagreement as to whether attributes and cardinality should be included at this level.
-Sources show attributes and cardinality being introduced at the logical level.
+Sources show attributes and cardinality being introduced at the logical level.</i>

-However both attributes and cardinality are displayed on the ERD.</i>
+<i>However both attributes and cardinality are displayed on the ERD.</i>

 <i>Guide to the ERD:</i>